The Old Bakery Garden Room

 The kitchen is fully equipped with a two ring ceramic hob, combination microwave oven, fridge with freezer compartment, dishwasher, toaster and electric kettle as well as all the normal utensils, pots and pans etc.

 There are two 2' 6” single beds that can be zipped together to create a King sized double making the accommodation suitable for both singles and couples.
 There is room in the living area for a travel cot (not supplied) but no other beds are provided.

 There is a settee in the living area, a TV with Freeview and a "smart" DVD/Blue Ray player giving access to features such as facebook, iPlayer etc. WiFi is available.

-Heating will be provided by a portable “living flame” electric heater backed up by efficient wall mounted electric radiators.
+Heating is provided by by efficient electric convector heaters.
 The full height window will also provide a source of warmth in the winter on sunny days.

 The top section comprises a patio at the back of the main house and grass lawn.
 B&B guests may use this area, and only this area.
 During the school holidays we serve home-made cream teas to the public on the patio and you are of course very welcome to partake!